To report a fault or for emergencies concerning your water or wastewater supply:

 If there is a leak outside the boundary of your property, for example on the road or footpath, we will repair it as quickly as possible and restore water supplies.
 Please contact us on (09) 442 2222 to report leaks on public property.

 If you have a blocked drain and/or wastewater flooding, the action we are able to take will depend on whether it is caused by a problem with the public wastewater network or a problem on your private system.

 If you suspect you have a blocked drain, contact us (09) 442 2222 before you call a plumber.
-Our customer services staff will be able to assess, at no cost to you, whether the problem is with the public wastewater network or within your private system.
+We will be able to assess, at no cost to you, whether the problem is with the public wastewater network or within your private system.

 In all cases: